 There is a variety of factors to consider when planning the harvest of a cannabis crop, especially if the plants are destined for solventless extraction.
 Both weather and maturity are two important factors that must be considered when scheduling a harvest date.

 Fire in, fire out is the priority.
-The team at Whistler Technologies is here to ensure you can extract the highest amount of high-quality hash out of your crop this season.
+The team at Whistler Technologies is here to help you maximize the amount of high-quality hash you can extract out of your crop this season.

 An operator scooping bubble hash onto a tray